 You can design your day in a way that gives you control of your tasks and responsibilities —and not the other way around.

-Designing your day sets you up for success, boosts your productivity and enables you to tick of your most important tasks.
+Designing your day sets you up for success, boosts your productivity, and enables you to tick off your most important tasks.

-It empowers you start and end your day with purpose, be present in each moment, experience joy on a daily basis and feel focused and connected.
+It empowers you to start and end your day with purpose, be present in each moment, experience joy on a daily basis, and feel focused and connected.